-Sqoop uses map reduce to import and export data which provides parallel operation.
-After we submit Sqoop command, it converts that to map reduce job and submits it to Hadoop cluster.
+Sqoop uses map-reduce to import and export data which provides parallel operation.
+After we submit the Sqoop command, it converts that to a map-reduce job and submits it to the Hadoop cluster.
 Hadoop cluster then executes that job.

-Sqoop commands create Java classes which have the structure of data which is being transferred.
+Sqoop commands create Java classes that have the structure of data that is being transferred.
 We can use Java source code and classes which are generated in the same directory from where we invoke Sqoop command.

 We can use the command ‘$sqoop help’ to display the collection of Sqoop tools.

 We can see all the options and configuration parameters of each tool by using ‘$sqoop –help’.

 We can check connectivity with a relational database or run an ad-hoc query using ‘eval’ tool.